 So, if its a good idea to have flame retardant bedding why is it not available?
 Simple, its a question of price!

 In regards synthetic fibres the most common doona,quilt or pillow filling material is polyester which can actually be a fire risk.
 Several types of polyester fibres designed for bedding are coated with a silicon finish on the fibre which improves the fibres softness and processing.
 Siliconized polyesters are actually flammable and in some countries they are banned in bedding products eg The UK.
 In Australia they are not only allowed but very common.

 Polyester can however be manufactured to be flame retardant by applying a fire retardant finish on the which give is an improved fire retardancy but it can be washed of after repeated machine washing.
 Another solution is to add a flame retardant material into the polyester polymer, before it is spun into a fibre, which creates an inherently flame retardant fibre.
 This process is permanent and cannot be washed or worn off.
-This is the optimal solution for polyester bedding products,however the technology is quite expensive so it is not used in residential bedding.
+This is the optimal solution for polyester bedding products,however the technology is quite expensive and in the absence of any meaningful standards in Australia it is not used in residential bedding.